JoeHO888/JoeHo888.github.io/_posts/2020-02-27-Primary-Key-Design-In-AWS-DynamoDB.md

 ---
-title: Primary-Key-Design-In-AWS-DynamoDB
+title: Primary Key Design In AWS DynamoDB
 categories:
 - AWS
 - DynamoDB
 excerpt: |
-  An experience sharing on how to design AWS DynamoDB primary key to facilitate its API calls
+  An experience sharing on how to design AWS DynamoDB primary key and utilizes in DynamoDB API calls
 feature_text: |
   ## Joe Ho Blog
   Primary Key Design In AWS DynamoDB